 - 1 Tbsp fresh lemon juice

-- ⅔ - 3/4 cup grape seed oil more if you like your pesto thinner
+- ⅔ - 3/4 cup olive oil more if you like your pesto thinner

 - Combine your dry ingredients in a food processor and pulse until coarsely chopped.